-South of Thailand offers numerous options for travelers to enjoy beaches, wilderness, wild parties, water activities, etc. I have researched a number of different websites and tries to find a place, which would be easily accessible, relatively cheap and near the seaside.
+South of Thailand offers numerous options for travelers to enjoy beaches, wilderness, wild parties, water activities, etc. I have researched a number of different websites and tried to find a place, which would be easily accessible, relatively cheap and near the seaside.
 Koh Samui, Koh Lipe and Koh Phangan were suggested by several people, but staying there would require either expensive flights or using too much time to get there.
-In terms of easy accessibility and price, flights to Phuket or Krabi provide the best offers.
-So our main choice lay between these two.
+For the first time visit, in terms of easy accessibility and price, flights to Phuket or Krabi provide the best offers.

-Our choice was quite easy.
-For what we wanted, Krabi provided better options for us:
+For what we wanted, Krabi provided good options for us:

 - It is cheaper than Phuket, if you want to stay near the beach.

-- It has more beautiful beaches with rocks around.
+- It has beautiful beaches with rocks around.

-- The number of tourists visiting Krabi is less than half of those visiting Phuket every year.
+- The number of tourists visiting Krabi is quite huge, but less than half of those visiting Phuket every year.

-- We were not interested in the wild parties with ladyboys, drunk people, etc. Krabi is more laid back, than most of Phuket.
+- We were not interested in the wild parties with ladyboys, drunk people, etc. Krabi is more laid back, compared to Phuket, although not too quiet either.

-Of course, if you look for more high-end hotels, parties and overall, like more people, only then head to Phuket.
+Of course, if you look for more high-end hotels, parties and more people, Phuket would be a better option for your first time visit.

 I wasn’t a great fan of this beach, taking into account the amazing beaches that are just next door.
 But Ao Nang is quite nice, it is beautiful (especially, its rocky side) and a great spot to base yourself.
 There are also numerous food places and bars here.
-You have tons of travel agents here.
-We asked many sellers for prices to get better price for our activities.
+You have tons of travel agents.
+So we were able to ask many sellers for prices to get better price for our activities.

 Either way, the beach is not that clean.
 But we discovered a wooden path across to the Poi Plong beach, which is I believe a private area, but free.
 After about 10 minute walk you can get to this beautiful spot with clean water.